Procedures

 Archive: oracle.zip

-inflating: setup.sh
+inflating: oracle/get_token.sh

-inflating: entrust.conf
+inflating: oracle/encrypt.sh

 5. Modify entrust.conf file to match the environment.